Where can I find the department's outpatient drug coverage decisions?

-The department's outpatient drug and medication coverage decisions are contained in the department's formulary, as developed by the department in collaboration with the Washington state pharmacy and therapeutics committee and the Washington State Medical Association's industrial insurance and rehabilitation committee.
+The department's outpatient drug coverage decisions are contained in the department's formulary, as developed by the department, in collaboration with the Washington state pharmacy and therapeutics committee and the industrial insurance medical advisory committee.

 In the formulary, drugs are listed in the following categories:

-Drugs used routinely for treating accepted industrial injuries and occupational illnesses, including those on the preferred drug list.
+Drugs used routinely for treating accepted industrial injuries and occupational diseases, including those on the preferred drug list.

-Example: Nonscheduled drugs and other medications during the acute phase of treatment for the industrial injury or condition.
+Example: Preferred nonsteroidal anti-inflammatory drugs during the acute phase of treatment for the industrial injury.

 • Prior authorization required